City of Armadale

 Jobs to workers ratio

-The jobs to residents ratio for City of Armadale in 2016/17 was 0.51, meaning that there were less jobs than resident workers.
-Agriculture, Forestry and Fishing had the highest ratio (0.93), while the lowest ratio was found in Mining (0.04).
+The jobs to residents ratio for City of Armadale in 2017/18 was 0.51, meaning that there were less jobs than resident workers.
+Education and Training had the highest ratio (0.94), while the lowest ratio was found in Mining (0.04).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.